 Step-by-Step Guide to Building a Drone

-- Install the GPS and connect it to the flight controller.
+- Install the Battery: Choose a compatible battery and attach it securely to the frame, connecting it to the flight controller.

 Tips for Building a DIY Drone